lilysimmons/mongo-scrape/README.md

 ## Database

-the /articles route will show all the articles as json
+the /articles route will show all the articles saved to the database as json

 ![article-json](public/images/articles-json.png)

-the /notes route will show all the notes as json
+the /notes route will show all the notes saved to the data base as json

 ![note-json](public/images/notes-json.png)